Kansas courts uphold the nation’s toughest rules for tracking people after conviction

-TOPEKA, Kan. — People on criminal registries in Kansas face felony charges for getting a new email address without alerting law enforcement.
+TOPEKA, Kan.
+(Kansas News Service) — People on criminal registries in Kansas face felony charges for getting a new email address without alerting law enforcement.

 It’s just one of the ways that criminal registries in Kansas restrict a broad range of people even after they’ve completed probation and parole.